Coronavirus stimulus bill: Congress continues negotiations on US COVID-19 relief plan involving $3,000 checks for families

 RELATED: Cancellations, suspensions and shortages related to the global coronavirus outbreak

-Trump officials and congressional leaders, meanwhile, were to resume talks at 9 a.m. after working through the night on the massive $2 trillion economic rescue plan.
+Trump officials and congressional leaders were to resume talks after working through the night on the massive $2 trillion economic rescue plan.
 Democrats had derailed the plan Sunday night, arguing it was tilted toward corporations and did too little to help workers and health care providers.

-Treasury Secretary Steven Mnuchin exited the Capitol just before midnight, struck an optimistic note: "We're very close," he said, adding negotiators would work through the night.

 "Our nation cannot afford a game of chicken," warned Senate Majority Leader Mitch McConnell, R-Ky., his voice rising on the Senate floor Sunday night.
 His goal is to vote Monday.
 The Senate will re-convene at noon.

-"This bill is going to affect this country and the lives of Americans, not just for the next few days, but in the next few months and years -- so we have to make sure it is good, he said. '"There were some serious problems with the bill leader McConnell laid down.
-Huge amounts of corporate bailout funds without restrictions or without oversight -- you wouldn't even know who is getting the money.
-Not enough money for hospitals, nurses, PPE, masks, all the health care needs.
-No money for state and local government, many of whom would go broke.
-Many other things."
+"This bill is going to affect this country and the lives of Americans, not just for the next few days, but in the next few months and years - so we have to make sure it is good," he said.

-But Schumer said they were making progress in dealing with those issues.
-"We're getting closer and closer.
-And I'm very hopeful, is how I'd put it, that we can get a bill in the morning."
+But he cited "serious problems with McConnell's bill, such as "corporate bailout funds without restrictions or without oversight - you wouldn't even know who is getting the money."
+He said the bill doesn't have enough money for hospitals and broader emergency health care needs and none for state and local government.

 The Fed said it will set up three new lending facilities that will provide up to $300 billion by purchasing corporate bonds, buying a wider range of municipal bonds, and purchasing asset-backed securities.